radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 -   If you are deploying CFS Proxy, the IIS server (where the CFS proxy is installed) has an SSL certificate.
 Also, the CFS proxy machine must trust the SSL certificates used by all the CFS sites that it is sitting in front of.

 >[!note] If you need to load balance multiple CFS servers, you need to have the SSL certificate on every machine plus all the certificates used by CFS must be available and trusted on every machine.

+Once you have configured your certificates, you can view them by navigating to **Administration > Dashboard > Certificates** page.
+The certificates are grouped by:

+- Tenant
+- Application
+- Identity Provider

+You can also [enable and manage certificate rollovers](./certificate-rollover.md) using the UI or command line.

 ## Applications / Relying Parties